alikariminik/MyGov-Milestone-Project-3/README.md

 > As a user, I want to be able to create an account so that I can help keep the database up to date, should there be any future changes to the cabinet.

 Acceptance Criteria:
-* Users should have the ability to create accounts and when logged in be able to make  make changes to the database.
+* Users should have the ability to create accounts and when logged in be able to make changes to the database.

 Implementation:
 * It should be possible for a user to create an account which have some form of password controls like minimum lengths.
 Upon creating an account or logging in, the website should uncover additional functions to allow for CRUD functionality.